-Now, we know that researching and buying insurance isn’t everyone’s idea of fun.
-But it is a necessity.
+Now, we know that researching and buying insurance isn’t every freelancer’s idea of fun.
+But it is necessary.

 Why?
-Because being the little guy gives you freedom but it also makes you vulnerable.
+Because being the little guy gives you freedom, sure, but it also makes you vulnerable.
 Making do without the security of an employer means you need all the help and support you can get.

 Getting that support isn’t as complicated or as expensive as you might think.
-It’s all about knowing the risks you face and doing something to protect yourself against them.
+It’s all about knowing the risks you face and doing something about them.

 So let’s start with the basics.